Fort Myers Wrongful Death Lawyers

 - Pain and anguish suffered by the deceased before death.
 If your loved one experienced physical pain and emotional anguish because of the injuries and their effects on his life, compensation may be available.

 - Loss of services.
-As a survivor, you could be compensated for the value of the services your loved one would have provided from the time of the injury until his or her death, as well as in the future.
+As a survivor, you may receive compensation for the services your loved one would have provided from the time of the injury until their death, and for those they would have provided in the future.
 These services may include such things as:

 - Home maintenance tasks.
 If your loved one took care of repairs around the house and/or did yard maintenance tasks, you will now have to pay someone to help with those tasks.
 Compensation for these expenses may be available with a wrongful death suit.